kpal81xd/docs.krunker.io/docs/files/revenue_&_currencies.md

 ## Gameplays

-Everytime someone plays your game, you get paid.\
+Every time someone plays your game, you get paid.\
 This revenue share is calculated based on ad impressions on your game:

 ![Revenue gameplays](./img/revenue/1.png)